de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Statement of the structure theorem

 The proofs of Theorems \ref{preTh} and \ref{MainTh} are presented in Section \ref{secProofStruct}.
 We now give the outline of the "only if" part of the proof of Theorem \ref{preTh}.
 We start with the observation that by Lemma \ref{mainThLem} the kernels of the operators $R_\alpha^{y_1}$ and $R_\beta^{y_2}$ are trivial and we have

-Then one proceeds as follows: we start by presenting and constructing the two-operator vessel corresponding to the operators $M^{y_1}$ and $M^{y_2}$ and then we follow the next steps: \begin{enumerate}[label=({\bf Step {\arabic*}})] \item Prove that the colligation conditions of $M^{y_1}$ and $M^{y_2}$ are equivalent to the structure identities of $M^{y_1}$ and $M^{y_2}$, respectively. \item Show that the output vessel condition holds. \item Construct the matrix $\gamma$ such that the input vessel condition holds. \item Prove that, in our setting, the mapping \eqref{ModelMap1}, between the inner space of the vessel to the model space, is the identity mapping. \item Present the reproducing kernel in terms of the joint characteristic function. \item Show that the input and output determinantal representations are maximal. \item Conclude, by the reproducing kernel Hilbert space properties, that the reproducing kernel has the desired structure \eqref{RKstruct}. \end{enumerate}
+Then one proceeds as follows: we start by presenting and constructing a natural two-operator vessel embedding the operators $M^{y_1}$ and $M^{y_2}$ and then we follow the next steps: \begin{enumerate}[label=({\bf Step {\arabic*}})] \item Prove that the colligation conditions for $M^{y_1}$ and $M^{y_2}$ are equivalent to the structure identities for $y_1$ and $y_2$, respectively. \item Show that the output vessel condition holds. \item Construct the matrix $\gamma$ such that the input vessel condition holds. \item Prove that, in our setting, the mapping \eqref{ModelMap1}, between the inner space of the vessel to the model space, is the identity mapping. \item Present the reproducing kernel in terms of the joint characteristic function. \item Show that the input and output determinantal representations are fully saturated. \item Conclude, by the reproducing kernel Hilbert space properties, that the reproducing kernel has the desired structure \eqref{RKstruct}. \end{enumerate}